Book an appointment

 These are examples of the methods of working and constructing the leather employed by our craftspeople, that allows us to use this beautiful traditional leather to create such diversely substantial items such as briefcases & desk top sets as well as smooth supple wallets & passport covers.

-The bull skin we use is full hide, selected from the best breeding areas in France and Europe.
-Bull skin is defined by being the hide of cow around a year to a year and a half.
+The soft grain leather we use is full hide, selected from the best breeding areas in France and Europe.
+Soft grain leather is defined by being the hide of cow around a year to a year and a half.
 In order to emphasize the natural grain of the bull, the leather is tanned in a thickness of at least 2 mm.
 It creates a very traditional, comfortable and strong leather.

-Mineral tanned and vegetable re-tanned, bull skin leather is resistant and smooth.
+Mineral tanned and vegetable re-tanned, soft grain leather is resistant and smooth.
 Drum-dyed, the colours are rich, transparent and deep, making use of dyes selected for their richness and light fastness.

 Steeped in animal and vegetable tanning liquors, the leather becomes soft and smooth.
 The finishing reveals the natural full grain.
 We use this wonderful leather with 2 distinctive finishes – natural grain and nubuck.
 Nubuck differs only in that the top surface of the leather has been removed to reveal an extraordinary velvety napped skin.